 Operations metrics

 Operations are how you service your customers.
 Some companies perform a service.
 Other companies manufacture a product.
 For all businesses, operations typically include some sort of labor or employee management.
+Utilizing performance data through tools and dashboards helps businesses analyze and visualize their financial and operational metrics effectively.
 Here are some examples of metrics:

 - Utilization